nuejs/nue/packages/templates/nuejs.org/how-it-works.md

 ## Global design system
-Nue uses a **global design system** that all sites inherit from.
-You build the foundation once, then spin unlimited sites with consistent quality:
+The power of multi-site comes from a **global design system**.
+You build this foundation once, and all your sites inherit it automatically:

 [video: edit @base content -> split screen + one mobile]
   caption: Work on multiple designs with the same content